RaghavSakhuja/Ksheer/README.md

 * CSS
 * Django
 * HTML
+* Javascript

 The project aims to tackle the working of a dairy company of any size.
-It provides a way to create the database to manage the employees, raw_materials and  products and arrange them in a well-ordered Database system.
-The database is in BCNF form and all the queries follow ACID properties.
+It provides a way to create a database to manage the employees, raw materials and  products and arrange them in a well-ordered Database system.
+The database is in BCNF form, and all the queries follow ACID properties.

 ## User guide
 ### Homepage
-Allows users to access 3 different portals for different user types.
+Allows users to access three different portals for different user types.
 1. Executive: The login page of executive
 2. Retailer: The login page for the retailer
 3. Collective: The login page for collectives